-Nicholas Hlobo, Serge Alain Nitegeka, Odili Donald Odita exhibit in Abstract Minded: Works by Six Contemporary African Artists curated by Osi Audu.
+Nicholas Hlobo, Serge Alain Nitegeka and Odili Donald Odita exhibit in Abstract Minded: Works by Six Contemporary African Artists at the Samuel Dorsky Museum of Art.
 The exhibition spotlights artists pursuing 'abstraction as a way of engaging in a broader conversation about art'.

 Art/Afrique, le nouvel atelier features Nicholas Hlobo, Jane Alexander, Moshekwa Langa, Zanele Muholi, Kemang Wa Lehulere and Bogosi Sekhukhuni on Being There, South Africa; Barthélémy Toguo on The Insiders; and Robin Rhode and Meleko Mokgosi as part of the Louis Vuitton collection.